wberdanier/MachineLearningGradProject/README.md

 # Model selection

 Once we had a sufficiently large feature matrix, we fitted to a variety of models in scikit-learn.
 In particular, we fit LogisticRegression, K-NearestNeighbors, RandomForest and SVM classifiers, which each had their strengths -- except for LogisticRegression, which performed worse when evaluated on the test set.
+To prevent overfitting (introduce bias in the hopes of reducing variance), we included a regularization parameter into the models, and used GridSearchCV to find the optimal regularization.
 In both plots below, the dashed line is random guessing.

 ![LogisticRegression](model_performance/logreg.png) ![SVM](model_performance/SVM.png)